 I am a philosopher at the University of Chicago.
 I defended my dissertation, Existential Pessimism and Aesthetic Experience: Mill, Schopenhauer and Nietzsche on Life’s Value, in the summer of 2021.
-During the 2021-22 academic year, I will hold the position of Teaching Fellow in the Department of Philosophy and in the College.
+I currently hold the position of Teaching Fellow in the Department of Philosophy and in the College.

 My research centers on questions about the nature and value of human well-being.
 I pursue these questions primarily by engaging with 19th century thought, though I also maintain an active interest in ancient and contemporary conceptions of well-being more generally.